eProsima/Fast-DDS-monitor/docs/rst/user_manual/spy_view.rst

 .. note::

-    The free version of *Fast DDS Monitor* only has a single Spy View tab.
+    The free version of *DDS Monitor* only has a single Spy View tab.
     Spying on a different topic reuses that same tab: it stops the previous subscription, clears the previously received samples, and starts spying on the newly selected topic.